franrruiz/shopper-src/README.md

 The file `itemGroup.tsv` is also required if `-likelihood 3` or `-nsFreq <int>` is specified (with an integer >=2).

+**An example: Illustrative simulation.**

+As an example, the folder `dat` is provided.
+It contains the toy data that was used for the illustrative simulation described in the paper.

 ## Output